 Store, Inspect, Clean, and Sort Beans

 At the processing plant, the beans may be stored in carefully controlled areas until ready for processing.
 Next, they will be inspected, then cleaned of any excess material, remaining pulp, debris, dust, sticks, stones, broken beans, etc. They will then be sorted according to their type, place of origin, and the manufacturer’s unique formulas.

 Next, the beans are roasted for various lengths of time, depending on their type, size, and moisture content.
-This roasting is key to bringing out the distinctive chocolate flavor, color, and aroma, and results in a dryer, darker beans.
+This roasting is key to bringing out the distinctive chocolate flavor, color, aroma, and results in dryer darker beans.

 After roasting, the beans are run through a winnowing machine that cracks the lighter shells and blows them away with a fan, leaving the pieces of the inner bean, called “nibs”.

 At this point in the chocolate-making process the nibs are milled: crushed and ground into a thick, rich paste.
 This process produces enough heat from friction to melt the nibs into what is known as chocolate liquor (which simply means “liquid”, there is no alcohol).

 Some of the chocolate liquor may be pressed at this point, removing much of the cocoa butter, and resulting in a dry cocoa presscake.
 This presscake can be further ground into cocoa powder.

 The chocolate liquor not diverted for pressing is now mixed, according to the manufacturer’s unique formulas, with other ingredients such as additional cocoa butter, sugar, and vanilla.
 The mixture is then sent through a series of refining rollers which smooth the texture.